2025–26 Logan Cup

-The 2025–26 Logan Cup is the 32nd edition of the Logan Cup, a first-class cricket competition in Zimbabwe, which starts on 26 October 2025 and will conclude in March 2025.
-The season similar to previous seasons will be played in conjunction with the 2025–26 Pro50 Championship, where the 50-over fixture will be played after the first-class game.
+The 2025–26 Logan Cup was the 32nd edition of the Logan Cup, a first-class cricket competition in Zimbabwe, which started on 26 October 2025 and concluded in March 2026.
+The season, similar to previous seasons, played in conjunction with the 2025–26 Pro50 Championship, where the 50-over fixture played after the first-class game.

+Southern Rocks won their second title.